silviapapalini/silviapapalini.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Silvia Papalini is a Ph.D. student currently working at the KULeuven University, Belgium, and a Mindful Eating teacher in training since 2018.
-Her area of research focuses on fear and reward-based learning within the context of nutritional and behavioral neuroscience (functional Magnetic Resonance Imaging, fMRI), fasting and stress.
+Her area of research focuses on fear and reward-based learning within the context of nutritional and behavioral neuroscience (functional Magnetic Resonance Imaging, fMRI), fasting, and stress.